 - to boost their protection against haemophilus influenzae type b (Hib)

-- to protect them against meningitis C infection
+- to protect them against meningococcal group C disease

-This vaccine doesn’t protect against other bacteria or viruses that can cause meningitis.
+This vaccine doesn’t protect against other bacteria or viruses that can cause meningitis or blood poisoning (septicaemia).

 Side effects of the Hib/MenC vaccine

 - swelling, redness or tenderness where they had the injection

 Very rarely, babies can have an allergic reaction to the vaccine.